privaci/privaci.github.io/_posts/2018-03-15-ci_symposium.md

 #### TRAVEL GRANT

-Authors of accepted work can apply for a travel grant award that can go towards partially covering the cost of attending the symposium.
+Participants can apply for a travel grant award that can go towards partially covering the cost of attending the symposium by filling in this [form](https://goo.gl/forms/RS3DQSba9qur4y4g1).

 The only travel expenses that can be reimbursed are: air travel and hotel.
 The exact number of awards will depend on the availability of funds and will be determined as funding amounts are finalized.

-The application process will be announced later.

 ### Symposium Chairs